|

 We

 ensure safe and secure fencing.
-We fix any gasps that might
+We fix any gaps that might

 allow a goat to squeeze through as the "grass is always greener